Apple partners with TSMC to develop micro OLED displays for AR devices: Nikkei

 The micro OLED project with TSMC is currently at the trial production stage and will take several years to achieve mass production, according to Nikkei.

-Both Apple and TSMC did not immediately respond to Reuters requests for comment.
+TSMC declined to comment, while Apple did not immediately respond to a Reuters request for comment.

 Reporting by Arghyadeep Dutta and Shubham Kalia in Bengaluru; Editing by Devika Syamnath